southside-chillers/southside.chillers.online/southside/content/chapters/so-long-for-now.md

 “Kind of a bad feeling,” says Galadriel.
 She can’t tell if she’s the only one who can hear a faint laughter… a familiar laughter, too… is it just a trick of their voices echoing off the chamber’s walls?

-Magic circles around the room touching every gem in turn, waiting for one of them to be a secret compartment containing the quiznos, while Harlan and Hermione hover next to her like the anxious parents of a toddler.
+Magick circles around the room touching every gem in turn, waiting for one of them to be a secret compartment containing the quiznos, while Harlan and Hermione hover next to her like the anxious parents of a toddler.
 Meanwhile, Tannin grips the rickety wooden wheel on a pedestal in the center of the room, pretending to be a ship’s captain.

 “What kind of bad feeling?” says Hanamir, alert.
 “A spidery feeling?”